codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 We have two choices before us:

-1. We can load all the `(Line, Freq)` tuples into an array, sort it and then take the first `k` elements.
+1. We can load all the `(Line, Freq)` tuples into an array, sort it in descending order and then take the first `k` elements.
 Sorting is `O(n log n)`, but it does more work than necessary, as we only need `k` most-frequent elements.

 2. We can use heaps.